DAguirreAg/DAguirreAg.github.io/content/posts/Setting up a webscraping service.md

 Once the section where the extra services will be defined is located, I will proceed to add the following lines:
 ```
+  selenium_standalone_chrome:
+    image: selenium/standalone-chrome
+    #image: seleniarm/standalone-chromium:latest # Use this when running in an ARM architecture machine (like a Raspberry Pi)
+    privileged: true
+    shm_size: 2g
+    ports:
+      - "4444:4444"
+    expose:
+      - "4444"

   project_1:
     image: project_1
     container_name: project_1